-My new orange-ish gold camaro was towed to my apartment that weekend.
-One of my brothers makes a hobby of restoring classic cars, so he was on board with this random little project– For the next few months we made lofty plans and purchased replacement parts from all over the country but as my fractured tailbone began to heal so too did my ability to function rationally.
-Zola and I were returning from a walk when I had a moment of realization and came to terms with the fact that maybe I hadn’t made the most responsible decision to buy a car while under the influence of drugs.
-Much less a car that I had seen on a blockbuster action movie staring Megan Fox.
+My new orange-ish gold Camaro was towed to my apartment that weekend.
+One of my brothers makes a hobby of restoring classic cars, so he was on board with this random little project which saw us having to haul it to and fro using services from the likes of Cars Relo to transport it to where it needed to be — For the next few months we made lofty plans and purchased replacement parts from all over the country but as my fractured tailbone began to heal so too did my ability to function rationally.
+Zola and I were returning from a walk when I had a moment of realization and came to terms with the fact that maybe I hadn’t made the most responsible decision to buy a car.
+I decided to give my old car to scrap cars in Perth, it wasn’t much good to me anymore, especially with no front doors…!
+Much less a car that I had seen on a blockbuster action movie starring Megan Fox.

 I had to find a way to undo this decision.
 My oldest nephew was 7 at the time, and son of the brother who restores cars.